-It will be the surgeon, together with his or her medical team, who will decide upon the most appropriate technique for each patient in light of their physical characteristics and medical history.
+It will be the surgeon, together with his or her medical team, who will decide upon the most appropriate technique for each patient considering their physical characteristics and medical history.

 Patients must stop hormone therapy some four weeks prior to the operation, since oestrogens (female hormones) in the bloodstream increase the risk of deep vein thrombosis (blood clots inside the veins) with all the associated risks and problems.
 This process should be progressive, and patients are therefore advised to reduce the dosage in the week prior to the four hormone-free weeks.

-The effects of stopping hormone therapy will be clear to patients.
-Although they vary from one person to another, the symptoms range from sharp mood swings, dizziness and nausea to the appearance of clearly masculine traits (facial hair, involuntary erections, etc.).
-The situation will soon stabilize and the discomfort may well disappear.
+The effects of stopping hormone therapy will be apparent to patients.
+Although they vary from one person to another, symptoms range from sharp mood swings, dizziness and nausea to the appearance of clearly masculine traits (facial hair, involuntary erections, etc.).
+The situation will soon stabilize, and the discomfort may well disappear.
 The more gradual the cut in hormones, the more bearable the change.

 In addition to the tests previously mentioned, a colonoscopy will be required before the procedure.
 This is a study, carried out under sedation, involving the insertion of a tiny camera into the intestine to allow the medical team to ascertain the state of the portion of the intestine to be transplanted.

-Three days prior to admission, the medical team will stipulate a diet to help ensure the colon is clean.
+Three days prior to admission, the medical team will stipulate a diet to help ensure the colon (large intestine) is clean.
 Patients must follow it scrupulously to ensure the success of the procedure.

 Colovaginoplasty requires at least a week to ten days in hospital, so that the medical team can better monitor patients’ progress.

-The operation generally lasts between six and nine hours, plus pre-anaesthesia and patient preparation time and recovery immediately after surgery.
-It is always carried out under general anaesthetic.
+The operation generally lasts between six and nine hours, plus pre-anaesthesia and patient preparation time, and recovery immediately after surgery.
+This operation is always carried out under general anaesthetic.

 After the operation, two abdominal drainage catheters are put in place which will be removed after at least 48 hours post-op, at the time the medical team deems fit.